Gaming filters: the new playground for brands

 Jennyfer chose a game with a basketball hoop where the balls fall from the top of the screen, and the user guides the hoop with their head to retrieve them.
 This was created to promote the launch of the new product range in partnership with the NBA.

 Puma also wanted to promote its products with a "catch the shoes" filter, the aim being to capture the shoe in their collection by blinking at the right moment.
 A challenge for some who like to challenge their friends on this type of game rather attractive and easy to use.

 Some games are also based on the height of the phone, as in the case of the Sony music filter in Chile, which has published a filter based on the principle of the "doodle jump" game, where the user must move a character up and down different floors by blinking.

 However, some games can be more original and less seen:

-Indeed, Pringles has come up with a rather avant-garde filter that combines immersive packaging with an augmented reality game.
-When the user scans the tube of Pringles, the box appears in 3D directly on the phone with the game in question in the real environment.
-The user must then click on the food items that the box has indicated, and go as fast as possible to collect them in order to collect as many points as possible.
+Pringles has come up with a rather avant-garde filter combining immersive packaging and an augmented reality game.
+When the user scans the Pringles tube, the 3D box appears directly on the phone, with the game in question in the real environment.
+The user then has to click on the food items indicated by the box, and go as fast as possible to collect them in order to collect as many points as possible.

 The spotify UK account has released a duet filter, which tests the mutual knowledge between two people through a quiz.
 Each user answers the question by tilting their head at the same time.
 As a result, the filter detects whether or not the two users have been going in the same direction.
 A rather ingenious idea bringing two people together, and making the filter a viral filter reaching more users.

-Finally, the beauty brand Ulta Beauty recently released its filter in the form of a scrap.
-A riddle principle rarely seen on social networks, challenging users to discover which brand is behind the pun.
-A new initiative of its kind, bringing diversity to this type of content
+Finally, beauty products brand Ulta Beauty recently released its filter in the form of a scrap.
+A guessing game rarely seen on social networks, it challenges users to find out which brand is behind the pun.
+A new initiative of its kind, bringing diversity to this type of content.

 Why opt for an augmented reality game filter?